WEST KALIMANTAN

 Sangga Bumi supports innovative multi-stakeholder management

-Sangga Bumi’s vision is for the Palung-Mendawak landscape to be actively managed under one comprehensive conservation plan, which brings together multiple public and private stakeholders, amplifies community voices in concession-dominated conservation planning, and advances innovative sustainable forest management and connectivity solutions across the landscape.
-We are achieving this vision through a multi-year project based around four key objectives:
+Sangga Bumi’s vision is for the Mendawak landscape to be actively managed under one comprehensive conservation plan, which brings together multiple public and private stakeholders, amplifies community voices in concession-dominated conservation planning, and advances innovative sustainable forest management and connectivity solutions across the landscape.
+We are achieving this vision through the Sangga Innovation Hub, through which we implement our Sangga STEM approach: